Abdul Rahman bin Faisal Al Saud (1850–1928): Later years

 Abdul Rahman left Kuwait on 11 May and came to Riyadh where he was welcomed by Abdulaziz and a group of ulema.
 Abdulaziz asked the group to declare their loyalty to his father, but Abdul Rahman did not accept the offer stating that they should take an oath of loyalty to Abdulaziz.
 Then Abdul Rahman presented Abdulaziz a sword that had belonged to Muhammad ibn Abd al-Wahhab.

-Abdul Rahman actively attempted to secure the British protection which was not productive.
+Abdul Rahman's attempts to secure the British protection were not productive.
 At the beginning of 1905 he wanted to visit Kuwait to meet with Captain S.G.
 Knox, the first British political representative there, but it was not permitted by the British.

 Abdul Rahman was styled Imam and considered the spiritual leader of the country, while Abdulaziz held secular and military authority.
 Abdulaziz succeeded Abdul Rahman as Imam in 1928 when the latter died.
 The latter acted as the ceremonial leader of the newly built state.
 However, during the formation years he was also acting ruler when Abdulaziz was out of Riyadh and helped him to organize the forces.
 In 1905 he represented Abdulaziz in the negotiations with the Ottomans following the capture of Qasim.
 Another significant meeting headed by Abdul Rahman was an assembly of Najdi tribal and religious leaders in Riyadh on 4 July 1924.